 netmask - Network mask for the associated IP subnet.
 This mask identifies the host address bits used for routing to specific subnets.
-The network mask can be either in the traditional format xxx.xxx.xxx or use classless format with the range /5 to /32.
+The network mask can use either the traditional format xxx.xxx.xxx or classless format with the range /5 to /32.
 For example the subnet 255.255.224.0 would be /19.